mveteanu/CodeAvenger/_posts/1996-03-01-How-computer-viruses-work.md

 Well...
 I finally made it.
 I created a didactic computer virus that piggyback on .COM files.

-It is not a real world virus -- just a didactic one... but funny enough Thunderbolt antivirus doesn't recognize it even when scanned using the heuristic method.
+It is not a real world virus -- just a didactic one... but funny enough Thunderbolt Antivirus doesn't recognize it even when scanned using the heuristic method.

 ```assembly